qlab-utwente/Quantum-Dice-by-UTwente/PCB files/README.md

 In this directory you find the files needed to order your Printed Circuit Boards (PCB) for the ESP32 ProcessorPCB.

+Since version 4 of the PCB all electronics are assembled on a double sided single PCB.
+The related 3D printfiles are version 3.x.

 ![alt text](..\images/PCBv4.2_Top_Bottom_view.png)

 Per board the following files are available: